-Browse the books, articles, lectures, videos, resources, and other classical schools that have helped and influenced us.
+Browse the books, articles, lectures, videos, and resources that have helped and influenced us.

 ATTEND AN EVENT

-Attend our next Pie & Paideia, book club, school observation visit, or coffee hour to learn more about our founding efforts and meet other parents invested in this endeavor.
+Attend our next Pie & Paideia, book club, school observation visit, or coffee hour to learn more about our founding efforts and meet other like-minded people invested in classical education.

-Tuition only covers 60% of our operating costs.
+Tuition only covers a portion of our operating costs.
 We raise private donations to cover the rest and give additional tuition assistance.
-Give a gift now to provide tuition assistance for a student in 2019.
+Give a gift now to provide tuition assistance for students who qualify.

 - Recent Posts -

 As we soldier on through the second quarter of a new academic year, it is worthwhile to consider how we, as parents, can help our students establish good homework habits.
 Recovering Delight in Homework?
 I had the pleasure of being present in the first grade math class at the beginning of the 2022-2023 school year […]About this event

 Within the first week of school in my classroom, I begin teaching the first and second graders how to hold their pencils correctly and how to form their letters properly.
 Why do I begin so early?
 Because many of them enter my classroom putting their index and middle fingers on their pencils.
 The longer they […]About this event

 Since Cedar Classical Academy opened its doors in 2019, it has grown from 31 students in grades K-6 to 91 students in grades K-9 and expects 100+ students in grades K-10 this fall.
 This growth prompted Cedar to pursue additional classroom space in 2021.
 Thanks to sacrificial donors, we raised $430,000 toward that end during […]About this event